 You played soccer growing up.
 Was it always soccer for you?
 When did that love for soccer start?

-Yeah, I started when I was four and a half.
-In YSO, like a rec league.
-Played that until I was like 12.
-Did club and high school.
-And then I played JC for two years and then university for two years.
-And then I played a little bit of Semi-Pro.
+I started when I was four and a half in YSO, a rec league.
+Played that until I was around 12.
+Did club, high school, and eventually played JC for two years and then University for two years, which led me to play a little bit of Semi-Pro.
 So it was just in my blood.
-My family's Italian, my dad's from Italy, and he loves soccer.
-So he was like, when we were younger, he was like, you guys are just going to be playing soccer.
-And I was like, okay.
-And I ended up being pretty decent at it and it just kind of stuck.
+My family's Italian: My dad's from Italy, and he loves soccer.
+When we were younger, he was like, “You guys are just going to be playing soccer.”
+And I ended up being decent at it, and it just kind of stuck.
 I didn't really know what else to like.
 I knew I always wanted to work in soccer.
-I know it's so cliche, but it really was.
-I mean, I tried other things I tried different paths and different careers, and they just never stuck.
+I know it's so cliché, but it really was.
+I mean, I tried other things.
+I tried different paths and different careers, and they just never stuck.

 What do you believe is the importance for female representation in the sports industry?